gordicaleksa/pytorch-GAT/README.md

 <img src="data/readme_pics/t-sne.PNG" width="600"/>
 </p>

-We can see that nodes with same label/class are roughly **clustered together** - with these representations it's easy to train a simple classifier on top that will tell us which class the node belongs to.
+We can see that the nodes with the same label/class are roughly **clustered together** - with these representations it's easy to train a simple classifier on top that will tell us which class the node belongs to.

 *Note: I've tried UMAP as well but didn't get nicer results + it has a lot of dependencies if you want to use their plot util.*